janrgb/cs630-countsort/README.md

 ## Running

-- Once every dependency is met, running the program is as easy as doing `python countsortgui.py`.
+- Once every dependency is met, running the program is as easy as doing `python countsortgui.py` in the directory where `countsortgui.py` is located.